openstack/neutron/doc/source/admin/config-qos-min-bw.rst

   treats physnet0 and Physnet0 as the same physnet.
 It is advised not to use physnet names that are only differ by case.

+* There are hardware platforms (e.g.: Cavium ThunderX) where it's possible to have virtual functions which are network devices that are not associated to a physical function.
+As bandwidth resources are tracked per physical function, for such hardware the placement enforcement of the QoS minimum bandwidth rules cannot be supported.
+Creating a server with ports using such QoS policy targeting such hardware backend will result in a ``NoValidHost`` error during scheduling.

 Placement pre-requisites
 ------------------------